DanStemGenomics/danstemgenomics.github.io/README.md

 ### Support: Starting a Genomics project

 To start a project, discuss some ideas, ask questions, or anything else related to the platform, please contact us via genomics@sund.ku.dk.
+We take meetings more specifically on Mondays and Thursdays.
+When you need a meeting, feel free to mention some time constraints you have on those days.

 ### Service: Direct sequencing